nebula-plugins/nebula-kotlin-plugin/README.md

 - Automatically depends on the standard library
 - Allows Kotlin library versions to be omitted, inferring them automatically from the plugin version
 - For Kotlin 1.1 and later, sets the `-jvm-target` and uses the jre standard library based on the `sourceCompatibility`
+- Applies `kotlin-android` instead of the `kotlin` plugin if Android plugins are present

 # Basic Build